Support

 6. Webhooks (optional)

 Webhooks are optional but recommended.
 They let your system react to transaction status changes, KYC outcomes, and tax events in real time.
-Skip this section if your integration does not use webhooks.

 • Webhook endpoint registered — Your production URL is registered via POST /v1/operators/webhooks.
 See Webhooks.